5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Getting Around

-A rental car is essential for days two through five of this itinerary.
-On day one, you can manage with rideshares or the airport shuttle.
-Book your car in advance, especially during peak season from December through March and June through August.
-Parking in Waikiki is expensive, so factor that into your budget.
-Many hotels charge thirty to fifty dollars per night for self-parking.
+Rental car essential days two through five.
+Day one, you can manage with rideshares or the airport shuttle.
+Book your car in advance, especially peak season (December through March, June through August).
+Parking in Waikiki is expensive - factor it in.
+Many hotels charge $30-$50 per night for self-parking.

-An alternative for the Pearl Harbor and Polynesian Cultural Center day is to book a guided tour that includes transportation.
-This eliminates the stress of navigating an unfamiliar route and finding parking, and many tours include a stop at a scenic overlook along the way.
+Alternative for the Pearl Harbor and Polynesian Cultural Center day: book a guided tour with transportation included.
+Eliminates the navigation and parking stress, and many tours include a scenic stop along the way.

 When to Go

-Oahu is a year-round destination, but the best months for families are April through June and September through November.
-You will find smaller crowds, lower prices, and beautiful weather.
-Summer is peak family travel season and prices reflect that.
-Winter brings bigger surf on the North Shore -- amazing to watch but it limits your beach options -- and whale watching season from December through April is a magical bonus.
+Oahu is year-round, but the best months for families are April through June and September through November.
+Smaller crowds, lower prices, beautiful weather.
+Summer is peak family travel and prices reflect that.
+Winter brings bigger surf on the North Shore - amazing to watch but it limits your beach options - and whale watching from December through April is a magical bonus.

 Budget Tips

-Hawaii is expensive, but there are ways to keep costs reasonable.
+Hawaii is expensive.
 Pack snacks and drinks in a cooler for beach days and road trips.
 Eat at local plate lunch spots and food trucks instead of resort restaurants for most meals.
-Many of the best activities on this itinerary -- Kailua Beach, Lanikai Pillbox, Laniakea Turtle Beach, and the Pali Lookout -- are completely free.
-The splurges that are worth it: the Polynesian Cultural Center luau package, one nice sunset dinner, and shave ice as many times as your kids ask for it.
+Many of the best activities on this itinerary - Kailua Beach, Lanikai Pillbox, Laniakea Turtle Beach, the Pali Lookout - are completely free.
+The splurges that are worth it: the Polynesian Cultural Center luau package, one nice sunset dinner, and shave ice as many times as the kids ask.

 Final Thoughts

 Five days on Oahu with kids is one of the best family trips you can take.
-The island has a way of slowing you down and pulling you into the present moment -- something that is hard to come by in regular life.
-Your kids will not remember the flight or the hotel room.
-They will remember the sea turtle that surfaced three feet away from them.
-They will remember the shave ice that turned their tongue blue.
-They will remember standing on top of Diamond Head and feeling like they could see forever.
+The island has a way of slowing you down and pulling you into the present moment - hard to come by in regular life.
+The kids will not remember the flight or the hotel room.
+They will remember the sea turtle that surfaced three feet away.
+The shave ice that turned a tongue blue.
+Standing on top of Diamond Head and feeling like they could see forever.

 This itinerary gives you the greatest hits without the burnout.
-Follow it loosely, build in rest, say yes to the unexpected detour, and do not stress about checking every box.
-The best moments in Hawaii are almost never the ones you planned.
+Follow it loosely, build in rest, say yes to the unexpected detour, and don't stress about checking every box.
+The best moments here are almost never the ones you planned.

 Save this guide for later